-An atomic subchart is a graphical object that helps you to create standalone subcomponents in a Stateflow® chart.
+This example shows how to use linked atomic subcharts to repeat the same configuration of states and trasitions multiple times in a Stateflow® chart.
 Atomic subcharts are supported only in Stateflow charts in Simulink® models.
 For more information, see Create Reusable Subcomponents by Using Atomic Subcharts.

-The top Sine Wave block uses a frequency of 1 radian per second, and the bottom Sine Wave block uses a frequency of 2 radians per second.
-The blocks use the same amplitude (1) and phase shift (0).
+This model contains two Sine Wave blocks: one with a frequency of 1 radian per second, and the other with a frequency of 2 radians per second.

 In the chart, each state uses saturator logic to convert the input sine wave to an output square wave of the same frequency.
-The states perform the same actions and differ only in the names of input and output data:
+The states perform the same actions and differ only in the names of their input and output data.

-The sections that follow describe how to replace states in your chart with atomic subcharts.
-This procedure enables reuse of the same object in your model while retaining the same simulation results.
+In contrast, if you replace the states in this example with atomic subcharts, you can reuse the same object in your model and retain the same simulation results.
+You can save state

 Create a new library model.

-Copy the atomic subchart and paste in your library.
+Copy the atomic subchart and paste it in your library model.

 Save your library model.

-Copy the atomic subchart in your library and paste in your chart twice.
+Copy the atomic subchart in your library and paste it in your chart twice.